Menu

 • What are the clinical consequences of free speech/free association, its therapeutic actions?

-• What are the social consequences of placing limits on what can be thought and said, or of not doing so?
+• What are the social and psychological consequences of placing limits on what can be thought and said, or of not doing so?

 • How do limits on speech constrain thought, or even, alternatively, allow for its possibility?

-Submissions in any form are invited, but written submissions should be no more than 15 pages in length.
-A prize of $100, publication on the CCP website, an opportunity to present their papers to the CCP community, and a commemorative plaque will be awarded in each of three categories:(4)
+Submissions in any form are invited, but written submissions should aim to be no more than 15 double-spaced pages .
+A prize of $100, publication on the CCP website, a potential for public presentation as can be arranged, and a commemorative plaque will be awarded in each of three categories:4

 1. Maurice Burke was a founder, board member and twice president of CCP.